 What you need to import/export statics blocks to Magento 2

-For importing and exporting static blocks, we will be using Improved Import and Export extension for Magento 2.
+For importing and exporting static blocks, including blocks composed with Magento 2 Page Builder, we will be using Improved Import and Export extension for Magento 2.
 The extension is a full-featured import/export tool that can help you reduce the store management time by offering automated product catalog updates, order updates, and import and export of every Magento 2 entity you can think of.

 The extension comes with the following features: